AdobeDocs/experience-platform.en/help/profile/ui/prospect-profile.md

 title: Prospect Profiles
 description: Learn how to create and use prospect profiles to gather information about unknown customers using third-party information.
 type: Documentation
+hide: true
+hidefromtoc: true
 ---

 # Prospect profiles

 Adobe Experience Platform enables you to drive coordinated, consistent, and relevant experiences for your customers no matter where or when they interact with your brand.

-Prospect profiles are used to represent people who have not yet engaged with your company but want to reach out to.
+Prospect profiles are used to represent people who have not yet engaged with your company but you want to reach out to.
 With prospect profiles, you can supplement your customer profiles with attributes from trusted third-party partners.

 ## Browse {#browse}

 To access prospect profiles, select **[!UICONTROL Profiles]** in the **[!UICONTROL Prospects]** section.

 The **[!UICONTROL Browse]** page is displayed.
-A list of all the prospect profiles for the organization is displayed.
+A list of all the prospect profiles for your organization is displayed.

 ![The [!UICONTROL Profiles] button is highlighted, displaying the [!UICONTROL Browse] page for prospect profiles.](../images/prospect-profile/browse-profiles.png)